Get amongst these names.

 To celebrate International Women’s Day just passed, this week we’re looking at some of our favourite female-led punk bands from the local scene.
 For a genre that’s been male-dominated for years (or forever, really) female punk bands aren’t just a breath of fresh air – many of these groups actually capture that unhinged and raw spirit that helped establish punk music in the first place.

 A favourite of the Melbourne underground, Primo!’s take on punk is idiosyncratic and minimal.
 Stripping things back to the bare essentials, wiry guitars tangle with a no-frills rhythm section, and leave plenty of space for the band’s robust triune vocals to hold things down.
 Turbulent and terse, but just as buoyant and oddly addictive, Primo! is as fun a name to exclaim as this band is good.
+Check out their killer new album, Sogni.

 After forming in mid-2018 with almost zero musical background, Gutter Girls have won Melbourne over with their punchy, self-effacing punk.
 What they lack in technical know-how they make up for with sheer force, a DIY determination that is just as playfully charming as it is furious.
 Their latest single ‘The Bullet’ captures everything GG do best – relentless power-chord guitar, spluttering synth and frontwoman Iso Buckley’s unapologetic vocals.